-Fossil fuels are formed by a process of partial decomposition of the organic matter.
-This is a process of transformation of millions of years due to the pressure and temperature of sediment layers exerted on the organic matter.
+Fossil fuels are formed by a process of partial decomposition of organic matter.
+It is a transformation process of millions of years due to the pressure and temperature that several layers of sediment exert on organic matter.

-They have been caused naturally by a process of fossilization in anoxia (lack of oxygen) environment: organic matter has not been degraded by microorganisms (which can not live), but remains in the form of more complex organic molecules, solid ( coal), liquid (oil) or gas (natural gas).
-The energy of these molecules is that is released used as fuel.
+They originated naturally due to a fossilization process in environmental anoxia (lack of oxygen): organic matter has not been degraded by microorganisms (which can not live), but remains in the form of more complex, solid organic molecules ( coal), liquid (oil) or gas (natural gas).
+The energy of these molecules is what is released in using them as fuel.

-This process of millions of years is converting fossil fuels into a source of nonrenewable energy as it consumed much faster than not generated.
+This process of millions of years is the one that turns fossil fuels into a non-renewable source of energy, since it is consumed much faster than it is not generated.

-Fossil fuels have a high calorific power that becomes a very important source of useful energy to generate thermal energy.
+Fossil fuels have a high calorific value that makes them a very important source of useful energy to generate thermal energy.

-The use of fossil fuels has allowed the great economic and population growth linked to the industrial revolution of the nineteenth century.
-At present they are critical to our economy.
-In 2007 the combustion of coal, oil and natural gas accounted for 86.4% of global primary energy.
+The use of fossil fuels has allowed the great economic and demographic growth linked to the industrial revolution of the 19th century.
+At present they are fundamental for our economy.
+In 2007, the combustion of coal, oil and natural gas accounted for 86.4% of the world's primary energy.

-Fossil fuels are highly unpopular by environmental groups.
-Its combustion generates lots of gases.
-These gases becomes a one of the major sources of air pollution because that will raise to increase the greenhouse effect and hence global warming.
+Fossil fuels are highly unpopular for environmental groups.
+Its combustion generates a lot of gases.
+These gases become one of the main sources of atmospheric pollution because they contribute to increasing the greenhouse effect and, consequently, to global warming.

-Today, the use of fossil fuels pose a major problem of sustainability, both for environmental reasons and economic (the planet's resources are limited and will be exhausted one day).
+Today, the use of fossil fuels is an important problem of sustainability, both for environmental and economic reasons (the planet's resources are limited and will one day be exhausted).

 Types of fossil fuels

-Petrol is a mineral oil consisting of hydrocarbons contained in large bags to the upper strata of the earth's crust.
+Oil is a mineral oil, constituted by hydrocarbons, contained in large pockets in the upper strata of the earth's crust.

-This fossil fuel, once refined, gives a lot of products used as a source of energy, especially in the automotive and heat engines.
+This fossil fuel, once refined, gives a large number of products used as a source of energy, especially in the automotive and thermal engines.
 These products include gasoline, diesel, fuel, etc. They can also be used as raw material for the petrochemical industry.

-Coal or coal is a sedimentary rock of black color, very rich in carbon and with varying amounts of other elements, mainly hydrogen, sulfur, oxygen and nitrogen.
+Coal or coal is a black sedimentary rock, very rich in carbon and with varying amounts of other elements, mainly hydrogen, sulfur, oxygen and nitrogen.

-Natural gas is a fossil energy source, as are coal or oil.
-It consists of a mixture of hydrocarbon molecules formed by carbon atoms and hydrogen.
-Its heating value varies greatly depending on their composition, but the highest are between 8,500 and 10,200 kilocalories per cubic meter of gas.
+Natural gas is a source of fossil energy, as are coal or oil.
+It is constituted by a mixture of hydrocarbons, molecules formed by carbon and hydrogen atoms.
+Its calorific value varies greatly according to its composition, but the highest are between 8,500 and 10,200 kilocalories per cubic meter of gas.

-This is the cleanest fossil fuel in terms of waste and air emissions, and more efficient for producing electricity in the fuel thermal plants with a total efficiency of 50.7% compared to 25.7% of fuel , 26.1% of uranium (nuclear power plant) and 26.8% carbon.
+This is the cleanest fossil energy in terms of waste and atmospheric emissions, and the most efficient fuel for obtaining electricity in thermal power plants, with a total efficiency of 50.7% compared to 25.7% of fuel , 26.1% of the uranium (nuclear power plant) and 26.8% of the coal.

-Natural gas can be used directly without first having to convert it into electricity.
-This feature allows you to have a much higher efficiency of 91.2%.
-Storage is cheaper and easier than coal and petroleum.
+Natural gas can be used directly without having to previously transform it into electricity.
+This feature allows it to have a much higher efficiency of 91.2%.
+Its storage is cheaper and easier than coal and petroleum products.

-It began to be used from the 60s as a preferred fuel transport except where oil continues to predominate.
-Furthermore, it is also used as a raw material of numerous chemicals.
+It began to be used from the 1960s as the preferred fuel, except in transportation, where oil continues to predominate.
+In addition, it is also used as a raw material for many chemical products.

 Last review: November 15, 2016